UltraEngine/Documentation/CPP/ImageViewer.md

-# Creating an Image Viewer
+# Create an Image Viewer

 This page describes how to create a simple image viewing program.